tabreturn/thonny-py5mode/README.md

 ## Credits

 Thanks [villares](https://github.com/villares/thonny-py5-runner) for inspiring me to develop this plug-in, [hx2A](https://github.com/hx2A/) for the awesome [py5 project](https://py5.ixora.io/), and the [Thonny folks](https://github.com/thonny) for their fantastic IDE.
+The *Color Selector* incorporates Juliette Monsel's excellent [tkColorPicker](https://github.com/j4321/tkColorPicker) module.

 ## Todo List